Search Jobs In Murrieta

 Located just north of San Diego County, the city of Murrieta is home to approximately 116,000 people.
 Central to all of Southern California, residents of Murrieta live in one of the safest cities in the U.S. With top-ranked schools, 52 parks, and 1,300 acres of trails, it is consistently ranked the top place to live in Southwest Riverside County.
 Murrieta has a dynamic business environment, an educated population, and a high median income.
 All of these attributes support the exceptional quality of life residents enjoy and the engaged and connected community that sets Murrieta apart from the rest.

-The following is a summary of the provided benefits to full-time employees in the represented unit.
-For further information, please refer to the unit's Salary Resolution or Memorandum of Understanding .
+The following is a summary of the benefits provided to full-time employees in this un-represented group.
+For further information, please refer to the unit's Salary Resolution or Agreement .

 • RETIREMENT : The City participates in the California Public Employees' Retirement System (CalPERS).